-This page gives a brief summary of the most recent coronavirus-related circulars issued by HR.
-These circulars give HR guidance and information to managers and staff during the coronavirus outbreak.
+This page gives a brief summary of the most recent COVID-19 related circulars issued by HR.
+These circulars give HR guidance and information to managers and staff during the COVID-19 outbreak.

 Revised arrangements for the collection of monthly absence reporting as previously set out in circulars 08/2008 and 007/2010.
 And revised arrangements of weekly COVID-19 absence data as previously set out in circular 001/2020.